If you’re creating a marketing video for your not-for-profit or impact org, I want to save you time, money and frustration.

 Alright, so from a copywriting perspective, those are a handful of key strategies you can borrow from the Supermajority video.

-Now, let’s get back to the Thrive video in the making
+Now, let’s get back to the Thrive video in the making.

 Critiquing a Not-for-Profit Marketing Video

-Note that the actual marketing video is not recorded - yet.
-It's in concept phase.
-I’m walking you through my first impressions of the initial video concept - which isn’t what will go to production!
+Note that the actual marketing video is not recorded – yet.
+It’s in concept phase.
+I’m walking you through my first impressions of the initial video concept – which isn’t what will go to production.

 So, let’s get specific.

 As context, Thrive trains and equips people to grow health.
 They teach a method for organic growing as a solution for hidden hunger.
+Primarily in Africa.

-Now, the storyboard opens by talking about the soil - that it's uncultivated, that it could be fertile but it's not.
+Now, the Thrive video storyboard opens by talking about the soil – that it’s uncultivated, that it could be fertile but it’s not.
 The waste here and the problem is framed in terms of the soil.